-Condenser vs vented dryer UK
+Condenser vs Vented Dryer UK

 Trying to choose between a condenser and vented tumble dryer in the UK?
 This guide explains the real difference, who each type suits best, and when a vented dryer still makes sense in a modern buying decision.